 Many workers experience instances of workplace defamation, which could include rumors, slander, and other false information that could be quite harmful to the employee’s mental state.

 Sadly, many organizations don’t take the steps they should to identify and stop workplace defamation.
 Unfortunately, that means you and your career could end up paying the price for someone else’s failures.

-At Employment and Consumer Law Group, we’ve seen the damage workplace defamation can cause.
+At Employment and Commerce Law Group, we’ve seen the damage workplace defamation can cause.
 But we’re here to protect your reputation and your career.
 Our experienced Nashville workplace defamation lawyers are dedicated to helping workers stand up for their rights.
 We support workers when they need help most.